Navigating bad credit: Mortgage success tips 2025

 How can I improve my chances of getting a mortgage with bad credit?

 When you are trying to find a mortgage with credit issues, it is imperative to use a good mortgage broker.
 This is because many of the specialist lenders will only accept applications through a mortgage broker/intermediary, which means members of the public can't access their products directly.
 In addition, an independent, whole-of-market mortgage broker will have a good understanding of the products that are available, the lending criteria the individual lenders use and which one is most likely to approve your application.
-They can also typically engage with the underwriters who will be looking at your application, explaining the circumstances of why you have a poor credit rating - their experience will guide you to share information that is likely to have a positive impact on the outcome of your mortgage application.
+They can also typically engage with the underwriters who will be looking at your application, explaining why you have a poor credit rating - their experience will guide you to share information that is likely to impact the outcome of your mortgage application positively.

 If you are looking for a good mortgage broker, take a look at the online broker Habito* or check out our independent Habito review.
 Alternatively, you can find a list of recommended financial advisers through VouchedFor* or Unbiased*.